-4. REPRESENTATION ON THE APPLICATION OF CORPO-RATE GOVERNANCE PRINCIPLES
+6. REPRESENTATION ON THE APPLICATION OF CORPO-RATE GOVERNANCE PRINCIPLES

-In 2017, the Company and its authorities were subject to corporate governance rules, which are described in the set adopted by Resolution No. 26/1413/2015 of the Supervisory Board of the Warsaw Stock Exchange on 13 October 2015 as "Code of Best Practice for WSE Listed Companies 2016" ("Code of Best Practice", "DPSN") and were posted on the Warsaw Stock Exchange's website and the Company's website in the "Investor Relations" tab.
+In 2017, the Company and its authorities are subject to corporate governance rules, which are described in the set adopted by Resolution No. 26/1413/2015 of the Supervisory Board of the Warsaw Stock Exchange on 13 October 2015 as "Code of Best Practice for WSE Listed Companies 2016" ("Best Practice", "DPSN") and were posted on the Warsaw Stock Exchange's website and the Company's website in the "Investor Relations" tab.

-4.1.
+6.1.
 Corporate governance principles not applied in the Company